apache/mynewt-site/docs/os/tutorials/nimble_setup.md

 | *prio*        | The priority of the Nimble host task.
 Unlike the controller, the host does not have any strict timing requirements.
 This number should be greater than the priority of any time-critical tasks in your application (remember, bigger number = lower priority!).
 There are no restrictions with regards to the host task's priority relative to its client tasks. |
 | *cfg*         |  A pointer to the desired host configuration, or *NULL* if you want to use the default settings. |

 As mentioned above, passing a *cfg* value of *NULL* will initialize the Nimble host with the default configuration.
 This is convenient while familiarizing yourself with the Nimble stack, but ultimately you will probably want to use a custom configuration.
-To configure the host with custom values, prepare an instance of `struct ble_hs_cfg` using the below procedure:

-1. Declare an instance of `struct ble_hs_cfg`.
-2. Copy the default settings into your struct instance via initialization or assignment.
-The default settings are stored in a global variable called `ble_hs_cfg_dflt`.
-3. Assign specific values to your configuration object.

-**Note:** Even if you plan on explicitly specifying every host runtime setting, it is still recommended that you initialize your configuration instance with the default values (step 2).
-This is recommended to protect against an indeterminate configuration when new settings are added in future versions of Nimble.

-The values that you assign to the configuration object depend heavily on the specifics of your application.
-For general guidelines, see the Nimble peripheral tutorial (TBD) and the Nimble central tutorial (TBD).
-For details, the `struct ble_hs_cfg` type is fully documented here: TBD.
+For more information on configuring the host, see the Nimble Configuration Guide (TBD).

 Continuing with our running example, we now add Nimble host initialization to the *main()* function.
-This application is a BLE peripheral that will be running on memory-constrained hardware.
-The default GATT server configuration allows for more services and characteristics than we need, so we scale down some of the numbers to reduce RAM usage.
+This application uses the default host configuration, so it specifies *NULL* as the second argument to `ble_hs_init()`.

 ```c
 #include "host/ble_hs.h"